SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%mp4woosh`

 **%mute** `<@user> <reason>`
     Info: Admin only.
-Mutes a user in the server.
+Mutes a user in both servers.
 The reason will get DM'd to the user.
     Example: `%mute @Phxenix what an idiot`

 **%newrolemenu** `<message ID> <emoji> <role>`